reef-technologies/handbook/docs/VirtualBox.md

 ![](images/virtualbox_06.png)

-Depending on your computer hardware, it is recommended to increase the number of cores used by the virtual machine and memory for graphics:
+Depending on your computer hardware, it is recommended to increase the number of cores used by the virtual machine and memory for graphics.
+Default of 16MB only allows for 1080p and if you try to go above that, you'll get a black screen.
+32MB is enough to display more, but 128MB is recommended.
+PAE/NX might be disabled by default - make sure it's enabled (impacts performance).

 ![](images/virtualbox_07.png)

 ![](images/virtualbox_08.png)

 Guide on resizing linux partitions in case you'd need to grow the device can be found [here](https://www.vultr.com/docs/block-storage#:~:text=Resize%20the%20filesystem%20-%20Linux)

+VirtualBox guest additions from the "CD" that comes with VirtualBox works better than what you can get fromm `apt`.